dcunited001/dcunited001.github.io/_drafts/ephemeral-theory-of-linguistic-evolution.md

 - this idea of a socialized abstraction (w/ consensus) is distinct in quality from the other kinds of cognitive abstraction that arise in animals.

+### 3 forms of "pre-language"

+- body language
+- language of action
+  - implicit assumptions based on a/social actions of animals
+- unconscious language
+  - implicit information projected from environmental stimuli to animals through life experience
+    - (lol => cultural universals for higher social mammals, e.g.)

+- how are new cultural universals born?
+  - for humans? for animals evolving the basis required for (socio-neuro-linguistic) (genesis, asymptotic convergence)
+  - is this like a singularity in evolutionary development?
+    - the metaphor of the technocultural singularity stems from

 ### Three Hard Problems That Language Forces Brain To Neurologically Solve